 Posted by admin on June 4, 2015

-These are ten types of profile pictures that you should avoid online!
+If you're curious about how to select photos for your dating profile, these are ten types of profile pictures that you should avoid online!

 1. The Throwback Photo